Exodia-OS/.github/profile/README.md

 ## Available Editions

-### All Editions are under Testing, comes with [20 themes](#available-themes), You can use our dotfiles until the first release is published
+### All Editions are under Testing, comes with more than [15+ themes](#available-themes), You can use our dotfiles until the first release is published

 - [**`Home Editions`**](https://github.com/Exodia-OS/exodia-home-ISO)
 - [**`Predator Editions`**](https://github.com/Exodia-OS/exodia-predator-ISO)